The R.E.W.A.R.D. Zone for Aggressive and Reactive Dogs.

 asked to leave the premises.
 Additionally, if management

 perceives a participant's training behavior or mannerism

 as inhumane, abusive or hostile, that individual may

 Refund policy.
 In the event that you are

-asked to leave camp or cannot attend each day of
+asked to leave seminar or cannot attend each day of

 the right to deny a refund or prorate a portion

 of your fees, as management deems appropriate

 signing up for seminar , it is essential that you read the additional information below!